Can I get a credit card with bad credit?

 How to get a credit card with bad credit

-Getting a credit card with bad credit is possible, but it requires careful consideration and research.
+Getting a credit card with bad credit requires careful consideration and research.
 Here’s a step-by-step guide on how to get a credit card with bad credit:

 1. Check your credit score